6.1 Program enrolment

 126.96.36.199 A student will be liable for fees relating to a unit if the student withdraws after the census date for the relevant study period.

-6.4.5 Withdrawal from professional experience unit or unit containing professional experience for unsatisfactory performance.
+6.4.5 Withdrawal from a professional experience placement for unsatisfactory performance

-188.8.131.52 On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may be withdrawn from a professional experience or community engagement placement by the Head of School, or equivalent if the student:
+188.8.131.52 On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may be withdrawn from a professional experience placement by the Head of School, or equivalent if the student:

 - has not satisfactorily completed a course of studies or administrative requirement specified in the unit outline which constitute prerequisites for such a placement; or